cescoffier/quarkus-langchain4j-workshop/docs/docs/step-04.md

-# Step 04 - Systen messages
+# Step 04 - System messages

 In [step 01](step-01.md), we have seen 3 types of messages: